QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Notebook Basics
 ------------------

-Notice that in the previous figure the cell is surrounded by a green border
+Notice that in the previous figure the cell is surrounded by a blue border

-This means that the cell is in *edit mode*
+This means that the cell is selected, and double-clicking will place it in edit mode

 As a result, you can type in Julia code and it will appear in the cell